jclem/konk/README.md

 [0] main.go
 ```

-Use the `--npm` flag to easily run scripts in your `package.json`.
-For example,
+Use the `-n/--npm` flag to easily run scripts in your `package.json`.
+For
-given these scripts:
+example, given these scripts:

 ```json
 {